 In sum, the main pitfall of the capitalization method we implement is that it is in principle sensitive to tax avoidance.
 If wealthy individuals were able to report abnormally high or low taxable returns in a systematic way, then assuming a constant capitalization factor within asset class would produce biased top wealth shares.
-In practice, however, this concern does not seem important in the data.
-Although the relationship between taxable income and wealth is noisy at the individual level, taxable rates of returns appear to be roughly flat at the group level, the key condition for our method to produce unbiased results.
-There is some indication that the richest individuals may have recently benefited from a small interest rate premium, but this premium seems too small to significantly affect the level or trend of our top wealth shares.
+In practice, however, taxable rates of returns appear to be roughly flat across wealth groups, the key condition for our method to produce unbiased results.
+The richest individuals might have recently benefited from an interest rate premium, perhaps leading to some overestimation of top wealth shares since 2008, but there is no doubt that top wealth shares have increased sharply since the late 1970s.